johans-work/paid-source/README.md

 # How does it work?

-With every copy you distribute, include in the license a working link to a web page that includes the following:
+With every copy you distribute with the license, include a working link to a web page that describes:

 - What you get for what (the value proposition).
 - Ways to pay.